Introduction to profiling tools for AMD hardware#

 The final choice of the tool on any platform depends on the profiling objective and the kind of analysis required.
 To make it simpler, we encourage the users to think of their objectives in terms of three questions as depicted in the flow diagram in Figure 1:

-1. Where should I focus my time? : Whether benchmarking a new application, or getting started with a new software package that has not yet been profiled, it is recommended to first identify hotspots in the application that may benefit from quick optimization.
+1. Where should I focus my time? : Whether benchmarking a new application, or getting started with a new software package that has not yet been profiled, it is recommended to first identify hot spots in the application that may benefit from quick optimization.
 In such a scenario, it is best if users start by collecting timelines and traces of their application.
-On Linux® platforms, Omnitrace enables the collection of CPU and GPU traces, and call stack samples to help identify major hotspots.
+On Linux® platforms, rocprof-sys enables the collection of CPU and GPU traces, and call stack samples to help identify major hot spots.
+For GPU-only traces, rocprofv3 provides a lightweight and powerful alternative.
 However, on Windows, one may have to choose between AMD uProf and Radeon™ GPU Profiler depending on the targeted architecture.

-3. Why am I seeing this performance?: Once hotspots are identified and the initial assessment of performance on a particular hardware is completed, the next phase likely involves profiling and collecting the hardware metrics to understand where the observed performance is coming from.
-On AMD GPUs, tools such as Omnitrace, Omniperf and AMD uProf interface with the low-level ROC-profiler API and/or uses rocprof under-the-hood to gather GPU metrics.
-We do not recommend using rocprof directly because of the extra overhead in dealing with text/CSV files and hardware-specific metrics unless there is a specific need.
+3. Why am I seeing this performance?: Once hot spots are identified and the initial assessment of performance is completed, the next phase likely involves profiling and collecting the hardware metrics to understand where the observed performance is coming from.
+On AMD GPUs, tools such as rocprofv3, rocprof-sys, rocprof-compute, and AMD uProf use APIs from the rocprofiler-sdk library to gather GPU metrics.
 On Windows systems, one will have to rely on using either AMD uProf or Radeon™ GPU Profiler.

-Quick Tip: The Omni* suite of tools (Omniperf and Omnitrace), available on Linux® platforms, provide an easy-to-use interface for studying performance of the code across AMD hardware and should be treated as “go-to” profiling tools for performance tuning and benchmarking.
+Quick Tip: The ROCm profiling tools (rocprofv3, rocprof-compute, and rocprof-sys), available on Linux® platforms, provide an easy-to-use interface for studying performance of the code across AMD hardware and should be treated as “go-to” profiling tools for performance tuning and benchmarking.

 Figure 1: Use cases for a variety of AMD profiling tools.